Jayer117-ball/HighandDry/README.md

 # High and Dry Modlist Installation Guide

 Welcome!
 This guide will help you install my **Fallout: New Vegas** modlist using **Wabbajack**.
-Whether you’re new to modding or just need some extra guidance, follow these steps carefully, and you’ll be playing a fully modded New Vegas in no time!
+Whether you’re new to modding or just need some extra guidance, follow these steps carefully and in order, and you’ll be playing a fully modded New Vegas in no time!

 ---